Pathway 2 Engagement

 Positive engagement and relationships

-Staff develop understanding of pupil individuality and develop trusting relationships with them.
+Staff develop understanding of student individuality and develop trusting relationships with them.

-Pupil Voice is valued, and students are given opportunities to express how they are feeling through daily emotional check-ins.
-Staff understand individual pupils’ interests and motivators and use these to support their wellbeing and learning.
+Student Voice is prioritised, and students are given opportunities to express how they are feeling through daily emotional check-ins.
+Staff understand individual students’ interests and motivators and use these to support their wellbeing and learning.

-We engage with families and carers to gather information about their child so they can be kept informed about their child is progressing in school.
-We complete a Home School Diary daily to let families and carers know what activities have been carried out in the school day and to celebrate achievements.
-If we have any concerns regarding pupils’ wellbeing or health we will contact them via a telephone call.
-Families and carers are invited into school for a coffee morning and parents evening so we can share pupil work and targets.
+We engage with families and carers to gather information about their child so they can be kept informed about how their child is progressing in school.
+We use Home School Diaries daily to let families and carers know about daily activities and to celebrate achievements.
+If we have any concerns regarding a student’s wellbeing or health we will contact them via a telephone call.
+During the year, families and carers are invited into school for a coffee morning and parents’ evening so we can share student work, targets and progress.

-We keep parents updated by sharing information on the school website which includes curriculum planning and photographs of school events.
+We keep parents up-to-date by sharing information on the school website which includes curriculum planning and photographs of school activities and events.

 Mindful and skilled staff

-Staff provide a wealth of experience and have a wide knowledge of SEND.
+Staff offer a wealth of experience and have a wide knowledge of SEND.
 A student’s individual needs are considered in everyday practice.
 Staff are caring, patient and positive when working with the students.
-They are reflective in their practice and work as a team to ensure we get it right for the pupils.
+They are reflective in their practice and work as a team to ensure we get it right for each individual.

 Staff training expectations